lud/gen_loop/README.md

 to supervise autonomous processes.

-GenLoop is not a replacement for GenServer : if your have only one loop in your module with a "catch all messages" clauses, you woud better use GenServer instead of GenLoop.
+GenLoop is not a replacement for GenServer : if your have only one loop in your module with a "catch all messages" clause, you woud better use GenServer instead of GenLoop.

+You may also use :gen_statem as a good replacement to selective receives.